Alok-2002/OIBSIP/README.md

 Level 2 includes several projects that build upon the skills acquired in Level 1.
 These projects focused on back-end development, databases, and server-side scripting.

-1. Project 1 - ***Starbucks Landing Page***:
+1. Project 1 - ***Calculator Wizard***:

-   - Description: A landing page for Starbucks, built using HTML, CSS, and JavaScript.
+   - Description: A simple calculator made using HTML, CSS, and JavaScript.
    - Technologies Used: HTML, CSS, JavaScript
-   - Deployment: The page is deployed on Vercel at [Starbucks Landing Page](https://starbucks-landing-page-alok-2002.vercel.app).
+   - Deployment: The calculator is deployed on Vercel at [Calculator Wizard](https://calculator-wizard.vercel.app).
-   - Repository: The project's GitHub repository can be found at [GitHub Repository](https://github.com/Alok-2002/OIBSIP/tree/main/Starbucks_Landing_Page).
+   - Repository: The project's GitHub repository is available at [GitHub Repository](https://github.com/Alok-2002/OIBSIP/tree/main/Calculator_Wizard).

-2. Project 2 - ***Calculator Wizard***:
+2. Project 1 - ***Tribute Page***:

    - Description: A simple calculator made using HTML, CSS, and JavaScript.
    - Technologies Used: HTML, CSS, JavaScript